DANYSR8/ENEE_3141_DigiComm/Lab 5 QPSK_QAM/Lab 5 QPSK _QAM .md

 #### Lab Equiment QAM Demodulation Results

-The figures below displays the discrimation of both 1kHz and 2khz singal and how we used the phase shifter block intorder to tune into the signal.
+The figures below displays the discrimation of both 1kHz and 2kHz singal and how we used the phase shifter block in order to tune into the signal.

 ![Part 4](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/aba58fa1-4f9a-445c-af18-bd97bd9b3232)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/b5333441-5a7c-4f4a-a67a-87be29021896)